Octobug/notes/programming_languages/compiler/sicp/1_building_abstractions_with_functions.md

 assert fib(8) == 13, 'The 8th Fibonacci number should be 13'
 ```

+💡 It is generally **good practice** to release code with assertion statements
+left in.

 **Doctests**: Python provides a convenient method for placing **simple** tests
 directly in the docstring of a function.